mumanchu/OptimizedGPIO/README.md

 This library is a single include file that provides fast digital I/O for STM32, SAMD, AVR, ESP32 and ESP8266 MCUs.
 The code for the MCU is selected automatically by `#ifdef` directives, so you don't need to do anything special.

 This voluminous README text (sorry) is aimed at beginners.
-The rest of us probably know all this stuff already.
+The rest of us probably know this stuff already.

 ## Why do we need faster I/O?

-The traditional `digitalRead()` and `digitalWrite()` methods are quite slow when compared to code that accesses the microcontroller's GPIO registers directly.
+The traditional `digitalRead()` and `digitalWrite()` functions are quite slow when compared to stripped-down code that accesses the microcontroller's GPIO registers directly.

-The reason for this is that a lot of work is done for each access which could be done by a `begin()` method, which would save a lot of time when the program is running.
-Fast IO is particularly important in an interrupt handler (ISR) which must be as short as possible.
+The reason for this is that a lot of work is done for each access which could be done in a `begin()` method.
+This would save a lot of time when the program is running.
+Fast IO is particularly important in an interrupt handler (ISR), which must be as short as possible.

 Here is the standard Arduino code for `digitalWrite()`.
 The lines marked with '*' can be called in `begin()`.
 The lines marked with '**' are not needed if you are sure the output is not a PWM output.
+So most of the code can be transferred to `begin()`, leaving only the code that directly accesses the MCU's GPIO output register.

 ```cpp
 void digitalWrite(uint8_t pin, uint8_t val)